DfT business plan.

 Information broken down by: Data available by local authority on request, published quarterly.

-In the first quarter of 2015 (January to March), 9,046 new ultra-low emission vehicles were registered for the first time in the UK.
+In the second quarter of 2015 (April to June), 6,527 new ultra-low emission vehicles were registered for the first time in the UK.

 |Quarter||New UK registrations of ultra-low emission vehicles|